 Customization can add value to your product, by adding accessories such as a locking hasp, for example, or giving a major customer pre-drilled mounting holes in a custom configuration.
-By shifting some manufacturing steps to your supplier, you lower costs.
+By shifting some manufacturing steps to your supplier, you lower you enclosure costs.
 Customization, such as a custom-color powder coat finish, will help differentiate your product in the marketplace.
 This is particularly important in markets where competing products are similar.

 Here’s a tale of two competitors who make industrial controls.
 The engineer for company A sources a standard, off-the-shelf, gray metal box, and feels good about the price.
 It has a hinged door so users can open it to see an LED display inside.
 To save additional cost, he decides that his own technicians will cut the holes needed for wiring and mounting, using a drill press.
 After he receives the enclosures on a pallet, the shipping department reboxes them individually with the appropriate distributor label.